-Programme : B.Sc Mathematics
+Programme : B.Sc Mathematics Subject Code :

-Semester : III
+Semester : III No of hours : 4

-Part III : Core Paper IV
+Part III : Core Paper V No of credits : 4

-Title of the Paper: ALGEBRA AND THEORYOF NUMBERS
+Title of the Paper: CLASSICAL ALGEBRA

-1. To lay a good foundation for the study of Theory of Equations.

-2. To train the students in operative algebra.
+- 1. To lay a good foundation for the study of Theory of Equations. - 2.
+To train the students in operative algebra.